math4youbyusgroupillinois/ava/README.md

 We are on the look out for testers, django/python developers and UX people to help make AVA awesome.
 If you have some spare cycles and want to contribute.
 Email : contribute@avasecure.com with details of your skills and availablity.

 ### Authors and Contributors
-AVA is the work of Laura Bell (@lady_nerd on Twitter) and her company, SafeStack - a specialist New Zealand based application security firm.
+AVA is the work of Laura Bell (@lady_nerd on Twitter) and her company, [SafeStack](http://safestack.io) - a specialist New Zealand based application security firm.

+For more information or to talk about AVA, email [hello@avasecure.com](mailto:hello@avasecure.com)